 Docker Compose will download the Nginx image and the container will start in the background.

 Now you will need the

 CONTAINER ID for the container.
 List all of the containers that are running with the following command:

 You will see something similar to the following:

-If we wanted to make a change to the filesystem inside this container, we'd take its ID (in this example
+If you wanted to make a change to the filesystem inside this container, you’d take its ID (in this example

 docker exec to start a shell inside the container:

 - docker exec -it b86b6699714c /bin/bash

 -t option opens up a terminal, and the